EMDR Therapy Training 2025

 Our comprehensive EMDR Therapy training is designed to meet the needs of New Zealand’s mental health practitioners.
 It is aligned with the principles of Te Tiriti o Waitangi and tailored to New Zealand’s unique culture and environment.

-It will have practical application and enable practitioners from a range of health disciplines to achieve more meaningful clinical outcomes for users of mental health services in our society.
+It has practical application and enable practitioners from a range of health disciplines to achieve more meaningful clinical outcomes for users of mental health services in our society.

-The comprehensive training will carry the strength of a university-accredited programme, including an assessed measure of competence through practical assignments, block course attendance and passing of an examination.
+The comprehensive training carries the strength of a university-accredited programme, including an assessed measure of competence through practical assignments, block course attendance and passing of an examination.

 The course is both practical and applied, so participants develop skills that enable them to use EMDR Therapy in their workplace.
 Initially establishing a firm theoretical knowledge base, it shows how EMDR Therapy is used as a framework for assessing and gaining understanding of a patient’s psychological distress, and then formulating and implementing an intervention based on that conceptualisation.